AdjWang/SATGPUDemonstration/README.md

 # SAT GPU implemention demo

-An SAT(Seperating Axis Theorem) implementation on CPU and GPU.
+A SAT(Seperating Axis Theorem) implementation on CPU and GPU.

 Directories: